CHLNDDEV/OceanMesh2D/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)

 ### Unreleased (on current HEAD of the Projection branch)
+## Fixed
+- User inputted edge constraints are now saved when no weirs are being constrained during mesh generation.

 ### [6.0.0] - 2024-02-28
 ## Added